Fujifilm X-M1 vs Panasonic GX8

 It is notable that the GX8 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-M1 does not feature such a mic input.

-Both the X-M1 and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the X-M1 and the GX8 have been discontinued, but can regularly be found used on ebay.
 The GX8 was replaced by the Panasonic GX9, while the X-M1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-M1 and GX8 can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Panasonic GX8 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-M1 or the Panasonic GX8 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.